 Fishes with suckermouths have some special features that other fish don't have!

 These types of catfish have extra slits behind the head to breathe through.
 This frees up their mouths for for more important duties such as feeding and clinging to surfaces.
 They also have an unusual eye feature, an eye flap.
 This is a flap of skin that protrudes from each eye, allowing them to alter the amount of light that reaches their eyes.

 Catfish belong to a large group of Carp-like fishes, all of which can be recognized by their characteristic pairs of barbels.
-These whiskered fish can have up to four pairs of barbels, though fewer on some species.
-They are located on the nose, each side of the mouth, and on the chin.
-The Pimelodidae family, known as the Long-Whiskered catfish have some of the most extended barbels while the Bushy Nose or Bristle-nose Catfish of the Loricaridae family have a more bush-like appearance.
+These whiskered fish can have up to four pairs of barbels, though there are fewer on some species.
+Barbels are located on the nose, each side of the mouth, and on the chin.
+The Pimelodidae family, known as the Long-Whiskered catfish, have some of the most extended barbels while the Bushy Nose or Bristle-nose Catfish of the Loricaridae family have a more bush-like appearance.